Writing Pain Point: “I Know My Idea Is Good… So Why Can’t I Finish the Book?”

 “Why isn’t this working?”

-Try shifting your question to:
+Try reframing your question to:

-Often, the answer is something like:
+Often, the answer might be something like:

 You’re Not Behind.
 You’re Growing and Evolving.